evekites/STM32_AstrumPCBPublic/002 AP GPIO SW1/README.md

 # Project description

-This project blinks LED_RED and uses the following user coded functions:
+This project turns on LED_RED, at the moment SW1 is pressed and uses the following user coded functions:

 - SW1_status() to check if SW1 is pressed down
 - LED_RED_on() to turn LED_RED on